Netpbm: File formats

-The PBM format was invented by Jef Poskanzer in the 1980s as a format that allowed monochrome bitmaps to be transmitted within an email message as plain ASCII text, allowing it to survive any changes in text formatting.
-Poskanzer developed the first library of tools to handle the PBM format, Pbmplus, released in 1988.
-It mainly contained tools to convert between PBM and other graphics formats.
+The PBM format was invented by Jef Poskanzer in the 1980s.
+The format allowed monochrome bitmaps to be transmitted within an email message as plain ASCII text, so that it would survive any changes in text formatting.
+The first library to handle the PBM format was released in 1988 under the name Pbmplus, containing tools to convert between PBM and other graphics formats.
 By the end of 1988, Poskanzer had developed the PGM and PPM formats along with their associated tools and added them to Pbmplus.
 The final release of Pbmplus was December 10, 1991.

-In 1993, the Netpbm library was developed to replace the unmaintained Pbmplus.
-It was simply a repackaging of Pbmplus with additions and fixes submitted by people all over the world.
+The Netpbm library was released in 1993 to replace the then-unmaintained Pbmplus.
+It repackaged the original library and incorporated fixes created by other developers.

 Description

-Each file starts with a two-byte magic number (in ASCII) that identifies the type of file it is (PBM, PGM, and PPM) and its encoding (ASCII/"plain" or binary/"raw").
+Each file starts with a two-byte magic number in ASCII that identifies the file type (PBM, PGM, or PPM) and its encoding (ASCII/"plain" or binary/"raw").
 The magic number is a capital P followed by a single-digit number.

-A value of P7 refers to the PAM file format that is covered as well by the netpbm library.

-The ASCII ("plain") formats allow for human readability and easy transfer to other platforms; the binary ("raw") formats are more efficient in file size but may have native byte-order issues.

-In the binary formats, PBM uses 1 bit per pixel, PGM uses 8 or 16 bits per pixel, and PPM uses 24 bits per pixel: 8 for red, 8 for green, 8 for blue.
-Some readers and writers may support 48 bits per pixel (16 each for R,G,B), but this is still rare.